Recreation Like No Other

 Rotary’s Camp Florida, Inc. is unique by offering special needs groups the ability to rent our entire 21-acre facility, allowing them to tailor each of their programs to suit the specific needs of the children and adults they serve.

 Each camping group is required to provide its own camp counselors, doctors, nurses, lifeguards, and cooks.
 Each group is responsible for supplying meals and has the use of our fully equipped commercial kitchen and state-of-the-art gas barbecue grill.
 Camp fees for special needs children and adults are sponsored by their groups and the Camp’s Memory Maker Scholarship Fund.

 If you or your organization wishes to sponsor a group’s camp directly, we will be happy to match you with a group.
-For example, Rotary Club of Brandon ’86 sponsored the first Epilepsy Services Foundation Camp and the Rotary Club of Pinellas Park and Rotary District 6950 are sponsoring the first Autism Camp.
+For example, the Rotary Club of Brandon ’86 sponsored the first Epilepsy Services Foundation Camp and the Rotary Club of Pinellas Park and Rotary District 6950 sponsored the first Autism Camp.

 Faces of Courage